 - the suspect is charged with a different crime from the one that was recorded and complained about by the victim; for example, the suspect is charged with common assault but an offence of actual bodily harm was recorded

 - the victim retracts their complaint, or refuses to cooperate with the investigation, so police decide not to charge or refer the case to the CPS

 Sometimes an investigation into an offence is ongoing, so even though police have made a decision on whether or not to charge someone, a VRR consideration may be deferred until the investigation is complete.
 For further info go to https://www.staffordshire.police.uk/advice/advice-and-information/acr/vrr/victims-right-review-scheme/

 Once a crime has been reported to the police, the investigation may lead to a suspect being charged for the crime.
 The Crown Prosecution Service (CPS) will normally make the decision on whether there is enough evidence to bring the case to court, although in some cases the police will decide.
 If your case does not go to court, you should be told the reason for this decision by either the police or CPS.

-You can ask for this decision to be reviewed if you are unhappy with it.
-This would be done through the Victims’ Right to Review Scheme.
 If your case does go to court, you may be a witness in the trial.
 If the suspect pleads not guilty, you will be allocated a Witness Care Officer or other point of contact who will keep you up to date about what’s happening in the trial and answer any questions you have.